jeremiahhaastrup/jeremiahhaastrup/README.md

    <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&pause=1000&center=true&width=435&lines=Front-End+Engineer">   </a>
 </p>
 <p align="center">
-An experienced Front-End Engineer who specialises in building visually appealing, high-performance applications.
-With a background in scientific research, I possess great attention to detail and exceptional organisational skills that are highly valued to every project.
-Dedicated to surpassing client expectations and deliver complete satisfaction with the product or service.
-Committed to contributing my diverse skill set with modern ideas to develop quality solutions in a collaborative team environment.
+I'm a Front-End Engineer who specialises in building visually appealing, high-performance applications.
+With a background in scientific research, I bring a strong attention to detail and exceptional organisational skills to every project.
+When I’m not coding, you’ll probably find me in the kitchen trying new recipes, watching anime, or enjoying a football game.
 </p>

 <br>